love8587/prisma2-docs/introspection.md

 ### Keeping manual changes in the Prisma schemas

-In the TS implementation, the Prisma schema that's generated from an introspection is merged with the existing Prisma schema, and the naming in the existing Prisma schema always takes precedence.
+In the TS implementation, the data model that's generated from an introspection is merged with the existing data model, and the naming in the existing data model always takes precedence.
 Matching fields (in case fields were renamed) are identified by _name_, _id property_ and _relation type_, in that order.